Dr Anne Glover AO (Presiding Member)

 Graham joined The Smith Family as General Manager of South Australia in June 2008 after working in State and Federal politics for 15 years.
 In November 2011, he was also appointed as the General Manager for Northern Territory.
 Graham’s work involves helping those affected by disadvantage to get the most out of their education, assisting them to create better futures for themselves.
 The Smith Family supports students in over 80 partner schools and provides program support to over 16,000 disadvantaged students in South Australia and the Northern Territory.
 Graham also manages the Indigenous Youth Leadership Program for the organisation.
-He was previously Co-Chair of Anti-Poverty Week in South Australia and was also a member of the Australian Early Development Index Coordinating Committee.
-Currently, Graham is a member of the Children’s Week Committee.
-Graham’s has a BA (Hons) in politics and geography from Flinders University.
+He was previously Co-Chair of Anti‑Poverty Week in South Australia and was also a member of the Australian Early Development Index Coordinating Committee.
+Graham is also a former member of the Children’s Week Committee.
+Currently, Graham is on the Committee and is also the Child Safety Officer for the Glenunga Rams Football Club.
+Graham has a BA (Hons) in politics and geography from Flinders University.

 Mr Phillip Allen